Cheap Vacations At U.S. National Parks

 Several of the most scenic roads in Montana’s Glacier National Park require advance reservations during summer.

-Plan ahead as much as possible to make the most out of a park visit.
+Plan as much as possible to make the most of a park visit.
 Limited capacity hotels and campgrounds plus required parking or entry reservations make it imperative to book ahead.
-In summer, make that months ahead of the holiday weekends.
+In summer, make those months ahead of the holiday weekends.

 Keep in mind that Canada and the U.S. have different national holidays.
-For certain weekends, choose a state or national park across the border to reap unexpected savings.
+Choose a state or national park across the border for certain weekends to reap unexpected savings.

-Allow time to experience the best each region has to offer at any time of year.
-ARAMARK, Xanterra, Delaware North and other parks concessionaires offer unique packages geared around special events and festivals.
-Plan your trip around the culture of the region, whether it’s the Indian Arts & Culture Festival at Mesa Verde National Park in Southwestern Colorado, or the Apple Butter Festival at Shenandoah National Park in Virginia.
+Allow time to experience the best each region offers at any time of year.
+ARAMARK, Xanterra, Delaware North, and other park concessionaires offer unique packages geared around special events and festivals.
+Plan your trip around the region’s culture, whether the Indian Arts & Culture Festival at Mesa Verde National Park in Southwestern Colorado or the Apple Butter Festival at Shenandoah National Park in Virginia.

 8. Ask Kids to Help Research Your Park Destination